Debashree Roy: Profusion of roles (1976—2007)

 After Roy separated from Chatterjee, she refused to play any female lead opposite the actor.
-Which in turn leaves an ample scope to her two strong rivals Rituparna Sengupta and Satabdi Roy who became choices opposite Chatterjee in most of his films in late 1990s.
+Which in turn leaves an ample scope to her two strong rivals Rituparna Sengupta and Satabdi Roy who became choices opposite Chatterjee in most of his films in the late 1990s.
 Chiranjeet Chakraborty chose her for the female lead of his directorial venture Bhoy (1996).
 The film is inspired by Sleeping with the Enemy (1991).
 In 1997, Roy had two releases opposite Chiranjeet Chakraborty Prabhat Roy's Jiban Jouban and Dulal Bhowmik's Yoddha both of which were commercially successful.
 She gave birth to speculation and controversy for her role as Tishyarakshita in Nitish Roy's Samarpan aired on Zee Tv.

 She portrayed the role of Sarada Devi in Swami Vivekananda (1998).
 She appeared in Tapan Sinha's Bengali film Ajab Ganyer Ajab Katha (1998), under the banner of Shree Venkatesh Films.
 She appeared in a cameo role in Tapan Sinha's Hindi film Daughters of This Century (1999).
 In 1999, she appeared in Rituparno Ghosh's Asukh, landing the character of Rohini Choudhury, an actress who is suspicious by nature and begins to suspect her father to be an HIV positive due to some illegitimate relation she is not aware of.

 When I heard of this role, my first reaction was "Yes, this is my role."
 What helped me flesh out the character was the closeness I discovered between Rohini and myself.
 The lowest common denominator between us is the element of loneliness, the feeling of isolation and alienation every actress experiences as part of her life.
 Each of us lives in an island, in our own space, where we are completely, totally alone, ...